inet-framework/inet-showcases/wireless/hiddennode/doc/index.rst

 ---------

 The network for all simulations contains three hosts, arranged in a triangle.
-Host A and C are separated by a wall which completely blocks transmissions, thus the nodes cannot transmit to each other, and cannot sense when the other is transmitting.
+Host A and C are separated by a wall that completely blocks transmissions, thus the nodes cannot transmit to each other, and cannot sense when the other is transmitting.
 The wall is enabled or disabled in the various simulations.
 Hosts A and C both send UDP packets to Host B,